 Don’t be intimidated by the prospect of having to negotiate pricing, and most importantly, don’t limit those negotiations to price alone.

 You should negotiate payment terms, volume rebates, and rewards, in addition to pushing for delivered pricing.
-In this case, it’s really a question of using your volumes and economies of scale to your advantage.
+In this case, it’s a question of using your volumes and economies of scale to your advantage.

-Every dollar you reduce in supply chain management costs goes right to your bottom line.
+Remember, every dollar you reduce in supply chain management costs goes right to your bottom line.

 5. Stick with trusted vendors